LinguaTechnica/tdd-typescript/checkpoints/vendingMachine.md

 As a customer, I want to see a message if my item is unavailable, so that I can make another choice.
 - Given I am using the vending machine,
-- when I enter a code for an item that is unavailable,
+- when I select an item that's unavailable,
 - then I see a message that the item is unavailable.

 As a customer, I want to see a message if my deposit is insufficient, so that I know to add more money.
-- Given I have made a choice,
+- Given I have made a selection,
 - when I have not deposited enough money for that item,
 - then I see a message telling me how much more to deposit.